 Lively previously worked at Northwestern in the late-1990s, serving as associate director of development at Northwestern Pritzker School of Law during the University’s prior campaign.
 He began his development career at the University of Colorado Foundation, Inc. as the phone-a-thon director in the office of annual giving.

-Lively received his bachelor's degree in history from Southern Methodist University (SMU).
-He also holds a master's degree in history from Colorado State University and an MBA from the University of Denver, and a certificate from the Management Development Program at Harvard University’s Graduate School of Education.
-An active volunteer, he has served on SMU’s alumni board and has been an active volunteer for his alma mater for a decade.
+Lively earned a bachelor’s degree in history from Southern Methodist University (SMU), a master’s degree in history from Colorado State University, an MBA from the University of Denver, and a certificate from the Management Development Program at Harvard University’s Graduate School of Education.
+An active volunteer, he has served on SMU’s alumni board.
+Lively is married

 Karyn Reif, Associate Vice President and Chief Operating Officer

 Karyn Reif joined Alumni Relations and Development in January 2012 as associate vice president and chief operating officer.
 She is a member of ARD’s senior management team and oversees the division’s strategies and programs for human, financial, and technology resources.
 One of her primary charges was to build and oversee the department’s talent management program during the University’s multi-billion-dollar fundraising campaign.
 Since April 2015 Reif also oversees the alumni engagement and participation program, providing strategic leadership for the Northwestern Alumni Association, reunions and annual giving teams.

 Reif has more than 25 years of experience in alumni relations and development as a front-line fundraiser, a manager of front-line staff, and as a leader of administrative services and operations.
 Prior to joining Northwestern, Reif served as associate vice president for Rush University Medical Center, where she was an integral member of the leadership team during Rush’s most recent fundraising campaign.
 Before that, Reif was director of development at Rush, managing a team of development officers during Rush’s previous campaign.

 Earlier in her development career, Reif worked at the Harvard University Graduate School of Education, first as director of Annual Giving and then as director of Corporate and Foundation Relations, and also for the YWCA of Metropolitan Chicago.
 Reif earned her BA from Grinnell College and an MA from the University of Chicago.